PeterVranken/ST4ForOctave/samples/compiler/readMe.txt

 programming techniques.

-To run the compiler you need to consider the general notes on the configuration of the interfaces stated in file readMe.md in the root folder of this distribution.
+To run the compiler you need to consider the general notes on the configuration of the interface stated in file readMe.md in the root folder of this distribution.
 Then CD here and type e.g.

 help runCompiler